This section includes links to organizations working around the issue of domestic violence in LGBTQ communities.

 Community United Against Violence (CUAV)

-"Founded in 1979, Community United Against Violence (CUAV) works to build the power of LGBTQQ communities to transform violence and oppression.
+"Founded in 1979, Community United Against Violence (CUAV) works to build the power of LGBTQ communities to transform violence and oppression.
 We support the healing and leadership of those impacted by abuse and mobilize our broader communities to replace cycles of trauma with cycles of safety and liberation.
 As part of the larger social justice movement, CUAV works to create truly safe communities where everyone can thrive."

 "FORGE is a national transgender and SOFFA (Significant Others, Family, Friends and Allies) organization that focuses on issues related to aging and violence."